MurilloGroupMSU/Wine-Data/Australia/README.md

 Both of these papers are interesting from a wine and regression perspective, but I suspect the data used to find the correlations will never be available.
 Nevertheless, from a data science point of view it is interesting to see what they did and compare with the studies that do provide data (such as the Portuguese and Italian datasets).

 Meanwhile, you can examine Grange prices [here](https://www.wickman.net.au/Grange_Prices.aspx); get me a case while you are at it?
+I am interesting in the 1966s.